remya24/ecnomic_analysis/README.md

 # ecnomic_analysis
+Tools:
+   jupyter
+Data source :
+   Fred api

-In this we analyse ecnomic data using Fred api.
+     In this we get ecnomic data from fred API.
+     We clean the data and do EDA